curl/everything-curl/libcurl-http/auth.md

 that curl first tries the request without any authentication at all and then based on the HTTP response coming back, it selects one of the methods that both the server and your application allow.
-If more than one would work, curl will pick them in a order based on how secure the methods are considered to be, picking the safest of the available methods.
+If more than one would work, curl picks them in a order based on how secure the methods are considered to be, picking the safest of the available methods.

 Tell libcurl to accept multiple method by bitwise ORing them like this: